saultyevil/FirsetPerson/README.md

 ![Screenshot of the game](firstPerson.png)

+## Controls

+The player can be moved using the arrow keys or WASD.
+There is no strafing in the game, so LEFT and RIGHT (A and D) changes the direction of the perspective.

 ## Building and Requirements

 This project uses NCurses 5 to write to the terminal window and requires your